-Notes to the Basic Financial Statements For the Year Ended December 31, 2012
+Notes to the Basic Financial Statements For the Year Ended December 31, 2014

-Note 9: Post Employment Benefits (continued)
+Note 8: Post-Employment Benefits (continued)

-Directed Plan do not qualify for ancillary benefits, including post-employment health care coverage.
+OPERS maintains a cost-sharing multiple employer defined benefit post-employment health care plan which includes a medical plan, prescription drug program and Medicare Part B premium reimbursement to qualifying members of both the Traditional Pension and the Combined plans.
+Members of the Member-Directed Plan do not qualify for ancillary benefits, including post-employment health care coverage.
 In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined plans must have ten or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 45.